greg-raven/grus/_posts/2014-06-20-obamas-accomplishments.md

 - First President to violate the War Powers Act.
 - First President to be held in contempt of court for illegally obstructing oil drilling in the Gulf of Mexico.
 - First President to require all Americans to purchase a product from a third party.
-- First President to spend a trillion dollars on “shovel-ready” jobs when there was no such thing as “shovel-ready” jobs.
+- First President to spend a trillion dollars on "shovel-ready" jobs when there was no such thing as "shovel-ready" jobs.
 - First President to abrogate bankruptcy law to turn over control of companies to his union supporters.
 - First President to by-pass Congress and implement the Dream Act through executive fiat.
 - First President to order a secret amnesty program that stopped the deportation of illegal immigrants across the U.S., including those with criminal convictions.